Baldwin Locomotive Works: Gilded age

-Because Baldwin made the locomotives of both the H&BTRR and the EBTRR around the same time in the early 20th century before WWII, the locomotive number plates of the locomotives were made identical having diameter of 16 3/4", a maximum width of 5/8" and a minimum width of 3/16" with the decorations welded onto the larger plate, all being made of brass.

 From 1904 to 1943, Baldwin and Westinghouse marketed Baldwin-Westinghouse electric locomotives and A.C. electrification of railroads, particularly to the New Haven Railroad.

 In 1906 the Hepburn Act authorized greater governmental authority over railroad companies, and revitalized the Interstate Commerce Commission (ICC), which stepped up its activities.
 The ICC was given the power to set maximum railroad rates, and to replace existing rates with "just-and-reasonable" maximum rates, as defined by the ICC.

 The limitation on railroad rates depreciated the value of railroad securities, and meant that railroads stopped ordering new equipment, including locomotives.
-This may have been a factor in precipitating the Panic of 1907, which in turn disrupted finance and investment in new plants.
+The Panic of 1907 in turn disrupted finance and investment in new plants.
 Both of these events had a direct negative effect on the railroad industry, especially the locomotive builders.

 Baldwin's locomotive output dropped from 2,666 in 1906 to 614 in 1908.
 The company cut its workforce from 18,499 workers in 1907 to 4,600 the following year.
 Baldwin's business was further imperiled when William P. Henszey, one of Baldwin's partners, died.
 His death left Baldwin with a US$6 million liability.
 In response, Baldwin incorporated and released US$10 million worth of bonds.
 Samuel Vauclain wanted to use these funds to expand Baldwin's capacities so it would be prepared for another boom.
 While other Baldwin officers opposed this expansion, Vauclain's vision won out; Baldwin would continue to expand its Eddystone plant until its completion in 1928.
 By 1928, the company moved all locomotive production to this location, though the plant would never exceed more than one-third of its production capacity.